Home - Book Preview

 "Aren't we doing Art Deco in the lobby?"
 Grandpa asked.

-"The family level, offices, and the Mad Science Lab," he said with a chuckle, "will be done first.
+"The family level, offices and the Mad Science Lab," Peter said with a chuckle, "will be done first.
 Then we'll move to the bottom and start working up.

 "It'll take a year to have a hundred rooms ready, and maybe another year for the rest of the building."

 "When will the restaurants be open?
-The OneOK building across the street is almost finished, and we want to be preferred formal dining spot for all those office workers," Grandpa told him.
+The OneOK (pronounced one oak) building across the street is almost finished, and we want to be the preferred formal dining spot for all those office workers," Grandpa told him.

 "Should be by this time next year," Peter said.

-I set my stuff down in one of the freshly cleaned original hotel rooms, Grandma and Grandpa were next door.
+After riding back up with my bags, I set my stuff down in one of the freshly cleaned original hotel rooms.

+"We're next door," Grandma said.
 "Everything has been cleaned and it's all new.
-Beds, bedding, and furniture," Grandma said, as I looked out the window.
+Beds, bedding, and furniture."

-That afternoon I grabbed a bag of fresh coffee and went to find Grandpa.
+THAT AFTERNOON, I grabbed a bag of fresh ground coffee and went to find Grandpa.
 "Grandpa, we've got an important errand to run while Grandma takes a nap."

 "Okay, I'll grab the keys."

-Once we in the car, he asked, "So whats the errand?"
+Once we were in the car, he asked, "So what's the errand?"

 "This is one of those times where you are going to have to really trust me.
 Are you ready for that?"

-"Okay, but this will be a bit different."
+"Okay, but this will be a bit different," I said mysteriously.

-He was visibly nervous, not sure what I was getting him into and I didn't tell him.
+He was visibly nervous, not sure what I was getting him into.
+I didn't tell him.

 He sighed in relief driving away from the window with the prescription.
 He promptly found a parking spot and just stared at me.

-He muttered under his breath but followed my directions to another drive up pharmacy.
+He muttered imprecations under his breath but followed my directions to another drive up pharmacy.

 "I'm picking up a prescription for Koothrappali," he told the woman at the window.